cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

-## 5. Hardware Construction
+## 5. Hardware

-### 5.1	Schematic / Board Design Layout
+### 5.1	Schematic / Board Design & Layout

-I initially used ***FRITZING*** to draw up my circuit layout and, once prototyped on a breadboard, planned to build the circuit on stripboard (Veroboard).  ***FRITZING*** is unsurpassed in generating 3D breadboard illustrations but the schematics are cumbersome and, if you chose to take it further, I understand the board layout features are also problematic.
+#### 5.11 Approach - KiCad wins!

 While learning electronics, I've found stripboards to be non-intuitive, frustrating to build and difficult to debug when they invarribly don't work.
-I end up first testing the prototype circuit on a breadboard, then re-drawing it in ***FRITZING*** on a stripboard layout where I cross-check the schematic vs the stripboard layout to ensure I had not drawn it incorrectly.
+I end up first testing the prototype circuit on a breadboard, then re-drawing it in ***FRITZING*** on a stripboard (Veroboard) layout where I cross-check the schematic vs the stripboard layout to ensure I had not drawn it incorrectly.
 Even with this level of effort, I often found that I did not propperly allow for component size (electrolyte capacitors are the worst!) forcing me to adjust the stripboard on the fly while constucting it - so no surprise when it fails to work!!

-Consequently, I decided to use a proper EAD CAD program to for schematic and board generation.
+Consequently, I decided to use a proper EAD CAD program for schematic and board generation.

+I initially considered ***FRITZING***.
+FRITZING is unsurpassed in generating 3D breadboard illustrations but FRITZING schematics are cumbersome and, if you chose to take it further, I understand the board layout features are also problematic.
+See Hackaday article:  [Creating a PCB In Everything: Friends Don’t Let Friends Use FRITZING] (http://www.ebay.com.au/itm/301980725005?_trksid=p2057872.m2749.l2649&ssPageName=STRK%3AMEBIDX%3AIT)

-I decided to use ***EAGLE*** given the huge support base out there amongst electronic enthusiasts, despite the limitations of the free version (small board size and lower complexity) .
-At a later time, I also plan to try out ***KICAD*** to see if this less restrictive open source software will become my preferred package.
+I started this project using ***EAGLE*** given the huge software support base out there amongst electronic enthusiasts, despite the limitations of the free version (non-commercial use, small board size and lower complexity).
+I've successfully built several small projects using EAGLE and climbed the learning curve.
+However, during the course of the project, EAGLE changed their licencing approach which prompted me to look into alternatives.

+I ended up using the open-source ***KICAD*** package.
+Climbing another learning curve was not attractive and explains some of the delays in completing this project.
+However, once I got familiar with KiCad, I really liked the tool - especially that it was full featured (heirachical schematics, no size or complexity limitations, superb 3D visualisation, etc.)

+#### 5.12 Schematic Overview (Heirachical)
+All KiCad files are available within the /hardware/KiCad directory.

+The

+##### 5.121 PowerReg Module

+##### 5.122 ESP8266-07 (Microcontroller) Module

+##### 5.123 Thermistors Module

+##### 5.124 LCD Module

+#### 5.13 Enclosure

+#### 5.14 Board Layout

 ## 6. Code
 ###6.1.
 ESP8266 (Arduino IDE)
 ###6.2.
 Thinkspeak Dashboard